agapasieka/Google-Kubernetes-Engine/configure_pod_autoscaling_node_pool/README.md

 <!-- Task7 -->
 ## Manage node pools
+In this task, you create a new pool of nodes using preemptible instances, and then you constrain the web deployment to run only on the preemptible nodes.

 1. Deploy a new node pool with two preemptible VM instances
  ```sh
 gcloud container node-pools create "temp-pool-1" \